Mastic: benefits, dosage, contraindications

 Gastric ulcer ✪✪✪✪✪

-Clinical research conducted on adults with duodenal ulcers shows that taking mastic powder at a dose of 1 g per day orally for 2 weeks improves symptoms and ulcer healing compared to placebo.
-Furthermore, preliminary clinical research shows that taking mastic powder at a dose of 1 g twice a day for 4 weeks may contribute to improving symptoms and healing the ulcer in patients with a gastric ulcer.
+Clinical research conducted in adults with duodenal ulcers shows that taking mastic powder at a dose of 1 g per day orally for 2 weeks improves symptoms and ulcer healing compared with placebo.
+In addition, preliminary clinical research shows that taking mastic powder at a dose of 1 g twice a day for 4 weeks may help improve symptoms and ulcer healing in patients with a gastric ulcer.

 Posologie